Optional Lectio Divina Prayer

 Persevere and Trust: All Christians experience struggles in prayer.
 These are not a sign of unworthiness or that God has abandoned us.
 Trust that God is working, even when things are dry, and persevere through the difficulty.
 When prayer gets hard, we can be tempted to give up, but that’s exactly what the enemy wants us to do.
 Keep showing up, persevere in your prayer commitments and do not panic when it gets difficult.
 Instead, turn to the Lord and trust that he is working.

-Seek Help: Another good step to take in times of struggle in prayer to seek help from a trusted spiritual mentor or spiritual director.
+Seek Help: Another good step to take in times of struggle in prayer is to seek help from a trusted spiritual mentor or spiritual director.
 We can be tempted to keep quiet about our struggles in prayer so that we don’t seem weak, but seeking help is a great way to remove obstacles and receive guidance and encouragement.

 Discuss: Are you experiencing any of these struggles in your prayer life?
 In what ways is the enemy trying to draw you away from prayer?
 Which of these steps do you need to take to pursue a deeper relationship with Christ?